bkamapantula/writing/2020/dec-2019-comics-workshop-hyderabad.md

 # Data comics workshop in Hyderabad

-We, at Gramener, organized a data comics workshop at ISB on 11th December, 2019.
-The event was free for participants and had a capacity of 75 slots.
+We, at Gramener, organized a [data comics workshop](https://www.meetup.com/meetup-group-EkjzkhLt/events/266798098/) at ISB on 14th December, 2019.
+The event was free for participants and was open for 75 slots.

+I share our experience of organizing a one of the kind data events.

 ## Table of contents